sammychinedu2ky/puppeteer-repo-generator/readme.md

 ## Repository Generator in node.js using puppeteer
 So this repository contains a node.js app that allows you to spin up headless chromium which helps you automate the process of creating a repository on github and at the end of the process it displays the link to your repo.

+It supports normal username,email and password authentication flow.
+Also, supports the use of OTP

 Assuming your repo name is 'peter22' and your password is 'freshjscoder' then to create a repo titled "myapp" follow these steps:-

  - clone the repo